-There are numerous different types of bread, but they all share 1 characteristic: bread is an excellent energy supporter.
+There are numerous different types of bread, but they all share the same characteristic of being an excellent energy source.
 Indeed, bread is a staple food in many cultures, especially in Western.
 However, it does not mean that Asia or other continents do not consume the bread.

 According to history records, the initial bread appeared in approximately 8,000 BC in the Middle East, particularly in Egypt.
-And bread can be seen as the first form of human societies in the past.
+It can be seen as a sign of the first human societies in the past.

-Plus, the story behind bread, especially different bread types, is so interesting to explore.
+The story behind bread, be it from the East or the West, is so interesting to explore.
 That’s why I am here, to show you 37 famous bread made from various dough kinds globally.
-In this post, I also divide them into 5 different groups to make it easier to tell the difference between them.
+Let’s dive into this post to learn more!

 Wait no longer!
 Let’s dig into the world of bread with me!